Theresa May as Home Secretary: Family migration

-On 11 June 2012, May, as home secretary, announced to Parliament that new restrictions would be introduced, intended to reduce the number of non-European Economic Area family migrants.
+On 11 June 2012, May announced to Parliament that new restrictions would be introduced, intended to reduce the number of non-European Economic Area family migrants.
 The changes were mostly intended to apply to new applicants after 9 July 2012.
 The new rules came into effect from 9 July 2012 allowing only those British citizens earning more than £18,600 to bring their spouse or their child to live with them in the UK.
 This figure would rise significantly in cases where visa applications are also made for children.
 They also increased the current two-year probationary period for partners to five years.
 The rules also prevent any adult and elderly dependents from settling in the UK unless they can demonstrate that, as a result of age, illness or disability, they require a level of long-term personal care that can only be provided by a relative in the UK.

-An MP, who was concerned about this, addressed May in Parliament as to whether she had examined the impact on communities and families on modest incomes, but he received no direct response.
+An MP who was concerned about this addressed May in Parliament as to whether she had examined the impact on communities and families on modest incomes, but he received no direct response.
 Liberty concluded that the new rules showed scant regard to the impact they would have on genuine families.
-The All-party parliamentary group on Migration conducted an evidence based inquiry into the impact of the rules and concluded in their report that the rules were causing very young children to be separated from their parents and could exile British citizens from the UK.
+The all-party parliamentary group on migration conducted an evidence based inquiry into the impact of the rules and concluded in their report that the rules were causing very young children to be separated from their parents and could exile British citizens from the UK.